Floating shelves are an ingenious way to add storage without taking up floor space.

 If you are a sports enthusiast, use the hooks to hold your tennis racket, jump rope, or resistance bands.

 Hooks — often underused — are organizational wonders.

-- This coat wall shelf with 3 hooks and mail holders
+- Coat wall shelf with three hooks and mail holders

 At first glance, you may feel the opportunity for storage in your apartment is limited.
 This article proves there are many smart ways to use floating shelves to decorate and organize every room in your apartment.

-A floating wall shelf can be made in any size, shape, or material.
-They can be used to match anyone’s style from industrial to bohemian.
+You can make a floating wall shelf in any size, shape, or material.
+They can match any style from industrial to bohemian.

 Get creative and put your own personal spin on floating shelves.

 The longer you have them, the more you’ll find new and great ways to use them.
-You’ll also realize that floating shelves help make your apartment feel bigger and more stylish.
+You’ll also realize that floating shelves help make your apartment feel more spacious and stylish.